cnvdya/ChefDepot/README.md

 ## Features :
-I.	Sign in using phone number as cook/consumer.
+   • Sign in using phone number as cook/consumer.
-II.
-Free to download and use, available in Google Play stores.
+   • Free to download and use, available in Google Play stores.
-III.
-Listing of cooks and dishes around user’s location.
+   • Listing of cooks and dishes around user’s location.
-IV.
-Payment through PayPal.
+   • Payment through PayPal.
-V.	Scan QR code and verify your identity.
+   • Scan QR code and verify your identity.
-VI.
-Share QR code with others.
+   • Share QR code with others.
-VII.
-Easy-to use User interface.
+   • Easy-to use User interface.
-VIII.
-Available globally.
+   • Available globally.

 ## Architecture